-With most races there is a predetermined distance on a predetermined course.
-To win you need the fastest time to win.
+The VENARI Trail Relay is not like most relays.
+With other relays there is a predetermined distance on a predetermined course.
+To win your team need the fastest time.

 Background: This is a concept race mixing disciplines from running, relays, adventure racing, and orienteering.
 No navigation experience is required.
 Derived from Latin: to chase or hunt.